weweb-assets/plugin-ghost/src/markdown/settings.md

-ℹ️ You must first [create a custom integration](https://ghost.org/integrations/custom-integrations/) on your Ghost website.
-If you're stuck, please refer to [this guide](https://help.weweb.io/en/articles/5249214-how-to-connect-to-ghost).
+ℹ️ You must first <a href="https://ghost.org/integrations/custom-integrations/" target="_blank" class="ww-editor-link">create a custom integration</a> on your Ghost website.
+If you're stuck, please refer to <a href="https://help.weweb.io/en/articles/5249214-how-to-connect-to-ghost" target="_blank" class="ww-editor-link">this guide</a>.

 - Enter the URL of your Ghost website
 - Enter the Content & Admin API key of the custom integration you want to use on your Ghost instance.